kontan/Parsect/readme.md

-Some of the codes of Parsect were ported from Parsec3:
+Some of the codes of Parsect were ported from [Parsec](http://hackage.haskell.org/package/parsec-3.1.3).
+Parsec is provided under BSD-style license as below:

     Copyright 1999-2000, Daan Leijen; 2007, Paolo Martini.
 All rights reserved.